 Qanava is an open source LGPL’ed C++ library designed to display graphs in a Qt graphics view.
 Qanava provide classes to generate various layouts of directed graphs and visualize their nodes with custom styles on a graphic canvas.

-Qanava is primarily developped with Visual C++ 2011 and Qt 5.3 but should compile well with GCC for Linux and GCC-ARM for Android.
+Qanava is primarily developed with Qt Creator (MSVC 2012) and Qt 5.4 but compiles well with G++ for Linux and GCC-ARM for Android.
 Qanava depends on Qt property browser: https://qt.gitorious.org/qt-solutions/qt-solutions

 For any questions, please contact: email@example.com

 Qanava also include a simple graphics widget container for QGraphicsView with a standalone windowing system (qan::ContainerGraphicsItem could be used without a full Qanava dependency):

 QanMenuBar is a simple dynamic QML based menu (with both a declarative and c++ interface based on QAction).
 QanMenuBar will be used in Qanava samples, and maintained in the library into a separate directory. (‘qmlmenubar’).
 QanMenuBar is reusable outside of the library without any dependency on Qanava (just add Qan*.qml files to your project resources, then configure project .pro as in ‘qmlmenubar.pro’).

 Documentation will come with the 0.9.3 final release, have a look to: https://gitorious.org/qanava/qanava/source/qmlmenubar

 Qanava 0.9.3 preview has been pushed to the GITorious repository.
 Nodes groups management has been deeply modified and the existing graphics container item has been totally rewritten in a more clean and modular way :